Watson-Personal-Assistant/developer/_content/understand-service/core.md

 ## Common Use APIs

-This category lists the three most commonly used APIs which allow you to register an Skill with the Conversation component, associate the skill to a Skill Set and then send a request to that Skill Set.
+This category lists the three most commonly used APIs which allow you to register a Skill with the Conversation component, associate the skill to a Skill Set and then send a request to that Skill Set.
 These APIs are also listed in their respective categories for completeness.

 ## Converse